-2022-23 Stud ent Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 653 98.6 49.6 1.4 Total Number of Students enrolled in Cathedral City Elementary.
-Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
-Students who are learning to communicate effectively in English, typically requiring instruction in both the English Students whose well being is the responsibility of a court.
+2022-23 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 653 98.6 49.6 1.4 Total Number of Students enrolled in Cathedral City Elementary.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not Students who are learning to communicate effectively in English, typically requiring Students whose well being is the responsibility of a court.